 What level of parental participation is expected of RYFC Parents?

 RYFC parents are expected to participate in fund raising and committees that help fund and maintain the operation of the RHAM Youth Football and Cheerleading program.
 At registration parents must sign up for TWO parent duties and one committee.
 Board members and head coaches are exempt.
-Assistant Coaches is two game day duties.
-While parents do have an option to buy out of their obligations, RYFC encourages parents to strongly consider participating as all moneys RYFC receives, helps to pay for equipment and other league needs.
+Assistant Coaches must sign up for two game day duties.
+While parents do have an option to buy out of their obligations, RYFC encourages parents to strongly consider participating, as all money that RYFC receives helps pay for equipment and other league needs.

 How Safe is Youth Football?